alecdotninja/decl/README.md

 ## Browser Support

-Decl should work on any modern browser and most older browsers (provided that they support either `MutationObserver` or the long depricated `MutationEvent` API); however it is actively tested against the browsers below.
+Decl should work on any modern browser and most older browsers (provided that they can be polyfilled to support `MutationObserver`); however it is actively tested against the browsers below.

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/decl.svg)](https://saucelabs.com/u/decl)